-This blog post is Part 2 of our “How To Manage an OSHA Inspection” series and how to prepare for an OSHA Informal Conference.
+This blog post is Part 2 of our “How To Manage an OSHA Inspection” series and discusses what to expect in the aftermath of the inspection.

 Part 1 discussed how to properly manage an OSHA inspection from when the inspector arrives at the front door, through to completion of the closing conference, and everything in between.
 If you missed it, check it out HERE.